didclab/ODS-Starter/README.md

 - [Spring Reactive](https://spring.io/reactive)

 ### Databases
-- [DocumentDB](https://aws.amazon.com/documentdb/) stores your OneDataShare login credentials which provides default up to date security standards from Amazon.
+- [DocumentDB](https://aws.amazon.com/documentdb/) stores your OneDataShare login credentials which provides default up-to-date security standards from Amazon.
 - [CockroachDB](https://www.cockroachlabs.com/) provides the ability to store metadata regarding your transfer, so we can restart any file that fails as well as optimize future transfers from your past transfer.
-- [Vault](https://www.hashicorp.com/products/vault) stores the endpoint credentials you add to OneDataShare.
+- [Vault](https://www.hashicorp.com/products/vault) stores the access credentials you add to OneDataShare for transferring to and from.
-- [InfluxDB](https://www.influxdata.com/) an open source time series database that allows us to monitor active transfer-services
+- [InfluxDB](https://www.influxdata.com/) an open source time series database that allows us to monitor running transfer jobs that you have submitted.

 ## ODS Research Links
 - [Application-Level Optimization of Big Data Transfers through Pipelining, Parallelism and Concurrency](https://ieeexplore.ieee.org/abstract/document/7065237)